-When evaluating business strategy the Bank considers the financial risks and impacts resulting from both the physical risk stemming from climate and weather related events and the ongoing risks from the transition to a low carbon economy driven by societal and regulatory changes.
+When evaluating business strategy, the Bank considers the financial risks and impacts resulting from both the physical risk stemming from climate and weather-related events and the ongoing risks from the transition to a low carbon economy driven by societal and regulatory changes.
 Extreme weather events are becoming more frequent and their impact on the economy is becoming more acute whilst changing customer expectations are having a significant impact on certain business sectors that are more sensitive to the effects of physical and transition risks.
+As well as risks, there are opportunities with the transition to a low carbon economy and the Bank is reviewing ways to support the transition through the services it offers customers.